 Outcomes: The response received to the Preferred Strategy consultation has resulted in a number of commentators (many new) providing comment on a wide range of issues in the Plan.
+Additional comment from new commentators at Deposit stage.

 Direct Mailing Group